Answers to Quiz

 to use separate cutting boards.

-bones, the grill, or the pan with the
+touching any bones, the grill, or the pan with

 so can affect the accuracy of the